-11 Apr 13 Points on Extradition Italy - Mexico
+11 Apr 13 Points about the Italy and Mexico Extradition Treaty

-International Extradition Treaty between Italy - Mexico of the year 1930.
+International Extradition Treaty between Italy and Mexico of the year 1930.

 Emanating from the state wills aimed at cooperating in the field of criminal law, the countries Italy and Mexico formed an international agreement or treaty concerning the transfer of subjects who are subject to a certain criminal process or who must execute the penalty imposed in A foreign nation The International Treaty between the States of Italy and Mexico has its own distinctive characteristics, since the general guidelines of international law and the peculiarities of the legal systems of the States that are involved in the Treaty were taken as the basis for its provision.

 To guarantee the desired result when being exposed to an extradition procedure, the professional advice of a lawyer, and not of anyone, but of an expert in the procedures of extradition procedures, of the criminal law in conjunction with the international and of the whole series of resources or means of challenge offered by international law as a tool to resolve disputes.

 In International Lawyers Associates You can find all the services that are linked to extradition proceedings, with this association you will have the security of obtaining a professional treatment, of high quality and with the guarantee of a triumphant extradition procedure.

 If you, a family member or acquaintance is being held for a crime, we can help you.